Particular/docs.particular.net/samples/servicecontrol/events-subscription/sample.md

 In order to receive `HeartbeatStopped` and `HeartbeatRestored` events, the endpoint needs to use the [heartbeats plugin](/monitoring/heartbeats).

-NOTE: Heartbeat control messages are sent [every 30 seconds by default](/monitoring/heartbeats/legacy#configuration-time-to-live-ttl).
-That means there might be up to 30 seconds delay before ServiceControl realizes that it lost or restored connection with the endpoint.
+NOTE: Heartbeat control messages are sent [every 30 seconds by default](/monitoring/heartbeats/legacy#configuration-time-to-live-ttl) so there will be up to a 30 second delay before ServiceControl realizes that it lost or restored connection with the endpoint.

 ### EndpointsMonitor

 In order to get notifications when the exposed ServiceControl events occur, create an NServiceBus endpoint.
-Then reference the `ServiceControl.Contracts` NuGet package and implement a handler which handles ServiceControl events:
+Next, reference the `ServiceControl.Contracts` NuGet package and implement a handler which handles ServiceControl events:

 snippet: ServiceControlEventsHandlers